-This master suite retreat is complete with a private foyer entry, library, master suite, sitting area, exercise room, separate his/hers wardrobe, separate his/hers master bath, valet center, and private fountain sculpture garden.
+This primary suite retreat comes complete with a private foyer entry, library, primary suite, sitting area, exercise room, separate his/hers wardrobe, separate his/hers primary bath, valet center, and private fountain sculpture garden.

-A. The privacy of this master suite retreat starts with its very own master foyer with entry to the library/home office.
+A. The privacy of this primary suite retreat starts with its very own primary foyer with entry to the library/home office.

-B. Large, highly detailed master suite and sitting room overlooking the covered porch and pool oasis beyond
+B. Large, highly detailed primary bedroom and sitting room overlooking the covered porch and pool oasis beyond

 C. Private exercise room for those early morning workouts with access to the swimming pool if laps are part of the routine

-D. Private fountain sculpture garden creating a quiet place to meditate or read as well as privacy and light into the master bath
+D. Private fountain sculpture garden creating a quiet place to meditate or read as well as privacy and light into the primary bath

 E. Large, separate his/hers wardrobes, providing plenty of space for customization and built-ins

-F. Her master bath complete with hot tub, garden shower with drying area, vanity, makeup counter, and private water closet/bidet room
+F. Her primary bath complete with hot tub, garden shower with drying area, vanity, makeup counter, and private water closet/bidet room

-G. His master bath complete with garden shower, vanity, and private water closet room
+G. His primary bath complete with garden shower, vanity, and private water closet room